-The Housing Authority is controlled by the City of Monrovia (City) and, accordingly, the accompanying component unit financial statements are included as a component of the basic financial statements prepared by the City.
+The Housing Authority is controlled by the City of Monrovia (the City) and, accordingly, the accompanying component unit financial statements are included as a component of the basic financial statements prepared by the City.
 A component unit is a separate governmental unit, agency or nonprofit corporation which, when combined with all other component units, constitutes the reporting entity as defined in the City's basic financial statements.

 The Housing Successor accounts for transactions related to affordable housing activities.
-Revenues include bond proceeds held by the Monrovia Successor Agency that will be transferred for use into this fund for affordable housing activities, contributions from the City of Monrovia, loan repayments and interest income.
+Revenues include contributions from the City of Monrovia, loan repayments and interest income.